AidanWelch/guix-blog/blog/000-building-nonguix-image.md

 as [Rufus](https://rufus.ie/en/) or [balenaEtcher](https://etcher.balena.io/) to
 write the image to your USB drive.
 In Rufus if you don't select `DD` mode when given the option, it may crash.
-Once you're done, its safe for you to delete the image both from your `Downloads` folder, and from WSL with the command:
+Once you're done, its safe for you to delete the image both from your `Downloads` folder.

-`rm [Path to Built Image]`

-Which in my case is:

-`rm /gnu/store/qa1drrr1axhj1wk7x7q5z5ibj5a8c1qb-image.iso`

 ## Next

+If you're not concerned about losing previous Guix generations, you can delete up the built images from your hard drive with `$ guix gc --delete-generations`.

 In `001` I will cover what to do with this USB stick.
 If you had any problems with this process, [submit a question to github.com/AidanWelch/guix-blog/issues](https://github.com/AidanWelch/guix-blog/issues)